 - Section-wise sorted questions

 In this article, aspirants will be provided two IAS Mock Tests.
-First one, they can sit for online right now and the other one which they can download and use it for offline test purpose.
+One, they can sit for online right now and the other one which they can download and use it for offline test purpose.

 IAS Free Mock Test 1 – UPSC Prelims 2020